grammyjs/website/site/docs/guide/introduction.md

 ### Prerequisites for Bun

-Bun is a new JavaScript runtime, which is another good choice to build bot, like Deno, you are going to write your bot in TypeScript.
+Bun is a new JavaScript runtime, which is another good choice to build bot.
+Like Deno, you are going to write your bot in TypeScript.
 The exact commands for all of that will be introduced in the next section when you actually create a bot, but it is important to know that these steps are necessary.

 Firstly, you have to have [Bun](https://bun.sh/) installed.